Climate change is becoming a defining theme of the global economy.

 Our Climate Progress Dashboard monitors 12 indicators to show the progress being made towards decarbonising the global economy.
 It compares projections made by international organisations to estimate the temperature change implied by the progress in each area.
 Together, they suggest we are heading for a rise closer to 4° than the 2° commitment global leaders made in Paris in 2015.

 *Temperatures are measured in degrees celsius.
-Latest data available as at 22 December 2018.
+Data as at 31 March 2017.

 Tracks the level of political ambition expressed through Intended Nationally Determined Contributions (INDCs).
 Those INDCs represent the targets individual countries have set to contain greenhouse gas emissions.
 The NGO Climate Action Tracker tracks individual countries' commitments and the temperature rises they imply, which analysis we use here.
 We calculate historical data from reported national commitments in past years

 Source: Climate Action Tracker, UNFCC and Schroders analysis, latest data available as at 22 December 2018

 Tracks the strength of corporate action to align their business strategies with a less carbon-intensive global economy.
 We track the average CDP Performance Scores for large global companies.
 The scores combine analysis of a range of performance, policy and target measures based on companies' responses to CDP's survey.
 CDP, formerly the Carbon Disclosure Project, is a non-profit organisation that reports on the environmental impact of companies.